feast: Death: The End of the Beginning

 Given 12-Oct-98; Sermon #FT98-15; 64 minutes

-In this message prepared for the Last Great Day, Richard Ritenbaugh acknowledges that it is a perfectly natural human reaction to fear death.
+It is a perfectly natural human reaction to fear death.
 We don't have God's mind on this subject as Christ had and the Apostle Paul had to grow into.
 Looking at death as "gain," Jesus and Paul calmly looked upon death as a natural part of life, as a transition to a better life, after this life, a time death would be "put to death" (Hosea 13:14,I Corinthians 15:54-55) The Great White Throne Judgment depicts a time when billions, resurrected with new bodies of God's manufacture, totally without spot of disease, full of vigor, without the hindrance of Satan the Devil, will be infused with hope and an opportunity to yield to God's purpose for their lives.
 In the meantime, God's called out ones must also cultivate a different, more hopeful perspective on the subject of death and resurrection.

 The Last Great Day is such a wonderful holy day, because it pictures God's grace and fairness toward all humanity.
 It looks forward to God's perfect justice—when each person has his chance for salvation under beneficial conditions.
 That is, without the influence of the Arch Deceiver.